dotnet/android-samples/UserInterface/FlashCardPager/README.md

 [ViewPager](http://developer.xamarin.com/guides/android/user_interface/viewpager/).

-This sample demonstrates how to use `ViewPager` and `PagerTabStrip` together to implement an app that presents series of math problems on flash cards.
+This sample demonstrates how to use `ViewPager` and `PagerTabStrip` together to implement an app that presents a series of math problems on flash cards.
 The user can swipe left and right through the flash cards and tap on a math problem to reveal the answer.